inc4/go-template/README.md

 ## Getting started

-- Review all files, if you haven't done it before
+- Review all files if you haven't done so before.
-- Remove examples, all readmes (this one needs to be rewritten)
+- Remove examples and all READMEs (this one needs to be rewritten).
+- Change 'example' and 'go-template' names everywhere, specifically in workflows.

 ## Where to put the code